 The solution was the acquisition of the SCART RGB cable for Mega Drive 1 / Sega Genesis 1 / Mega Drive 2 by Tec Toy with Stereo Audio (Pack-a-Punched!)
 (Sega Mega Drive 1 Megadrive 1 / Genesis 1 RGB AV Stereo Scart Cable TV Lead Cord (Pack-a-Punched!)) for the Sega Genesis.
 This cable gets the RGB video from the DIN jack from the Sega Genesis and the stereo audio from the frontal headphones output, which is a P2 jack.
 It may sound strange, but remember that the Genesis model 1 was made in a time dominated by mono TVs, then the stereo sound ended up only in the headphones output.
 Today with stereo TVs and receivers with multiple channels, the best solution is to get the sound right away from the headphones jack.

 The store Retro Gaming Cable belongs to the seller retro_gaming_cables from the eBay, from whom I have bought the Mega Drive III RGB cable, directly from England.
 I didn't buy on eBay again because this specific cable (Pack-a-Punched!) is only available from the store.
 For those who preferer the standard SCART RGB for Mega Drive model 1, it is also available from eBay.
-Moreover, the retro_gaming_cables has RGB cables for many other consoles on the eBay.
+Moreover, the retro_gaming_cables has RGB cables for a wide variety of consoles in the eBay.
+[Update on 26/03/2021: now sales are only in the store Retro Gaming Cable, the seller is no longer in the eBay]

 And why I have chosen the Pack-a-Punched! which costs four times the value of the standard SCART RGB cable for Mega Drive model 1?
 Because when it comes to analog signals, cable quality can make all the difference.
 In digital signals there is not much difference between a good cable costing US$ 10 and an AudioQuest Diamond which costs more than US$ 1.000.
 Maybe the $ 1.000 last longer by having gold-plated contacts, conductors which do not oxidise, covers that do not dry out or break, etc, but the rest is nonsense.
 While the cable of US$ 10 keeps passing the signals correctly and without flaws, it will offer a picture as good as the cable costing US$ 1.000 and that is it, because the signal is digital.